 We paid off our debt quite quickly.
 After all, we were both working full-time and it was just the two of us.
 We were then able to switch our Endowment mortgage (all the rage at the time) to a repayment mortgage.
 Eventually, property prices began to increase and we were able to sell our first home (although we still lost £4000 on what we had paid).
 We were then able to get a mortgage for our second home, which we are still living in today.
 The only disappointing thing was that in the 12 years we’d had our first home, and due to the negative equity, we basically had to start again.
 Luckily, we had kept on the endowment policy when we had swapped to the repayment mortgage and we cashed this in early to give us the deposit we required.

-FREE Debt Busting – Get Set for Success!
-Course
+Debt Busting – Get Set for Success!
+Ebook

-I created this FREE course because I wish there had been something like this available at the time we decided to begin paying off our debt.
+I created this ebook because I wish there had been something like this available at the time we decided to begin paying off our debt.
 The course shows you the exact steps that we took to get organised and create the plan of action we followed.
-You will even have access to FREE downloadable spreadsheets, just like the ones I created to get our money in order.

 I am living proof that it is possible to be debt free and live within your means.
 It may not be the easy path to take but it is the most stress free path to be on.
 We still have our holidays but they are now saved for and paid in full at the time of booking.
 We have plans for the future which we can steadily work towards.
 This will allow us to live the life we want to live, rather than the life we had to live due to debt.